The Latest Ebola Outbreaks: What Has Changed in the International and U.S. Response Since 2014?

 And, no senior U.S. government leader for U.S. international outbreak response has been designated

 The situation in DRC is nowhere near as dire as that in West Africa in 2014, but it is worth noting there is currently no senior U.S. government leader designated to lead a U.S. international response, whether it be for Ebola in DRC or any other outbreak that could occur.
-The Trump Administration had installed a well-known global health expert, Admiral Tim Ziemer, as the lead on biosecurity and global health at the National Security Council (NSC) in 2017, but his position was recently eliminated as part of an overall reshuffling of NSC staff under the leadership of new National Security Advisor John Bolton; the move was coincidentally announced the same week the DRC Ebola outbreak was declared.
-Without this position, other NSC staff have been tapped to lead the U.S. response to the outbreak.
-The White House made its first public statement about the outbreak on June 3.
+The Trump Administration had installed a well-known global health expert, Admiral Tim Ziemer, as the lead on biosecurity and global health at the National Security Council (NSC) in 2017, but his position was eliminated as part of an overall reshuffling of NSC staff under the leadership of new National Security Advisor John Bolton; the move was coincidentally announced the same week the first DRC Ebola outbreak was declared.
+Without this position, other NSC staff have been tapped to lead the U.S. responses to the outbreaks.

 In contrast, as the 2014 West African outbreak emerged, a senior Obama administration official – former CDC Director Tom Frieden – took on a highly visible role in the response by visiting the affected countries multiple times, speaking to the media and the public on the topic, and raising concerns about the outbreak to the White House and Congress.
 As the West Africa epidemic worsened and U.S. support for the international response grew, the Obama administration named Ron Klain the government’s “Ebola Czar” with a mandate to coordinate across U.S. government departments and agencies; critical to his success in this role was the support he received from President Obama and other leaders in the White House and Congress.
 Whether and how to designate a point person on outbreaks is a debate that predates the DRC Ebola outbreak, but the ongoing outbreak has added some urgency to this discussion.